 1. Being too close to a friend

+What is emotional cheating?
 A monogamous relationship is built for two people.
 Adding a third wheel is bound to throw it off balance.
-That’s why being too close to a friend can amount to emotional cheating in a relationship, especially if this friend is of the sex you’re oriented toward.
+That’s why being too close to a friend can amount to emotional cheating in a relationship, especially if this friend is of the gender you’re oriented toward.
 If you’re attracted to this friend, it is an obvious red flag that you’re crossing the line of fidelity.

 2. Venting about your partner to someone

 In the levels of cheating, this one is often the first step toward crossing the line of faithfulness, and that’s why it may seem harmless.
 But consider the situation with roles reversed.
-Your partner telling someone they’re close to all about how insufferable you are.
+Your partner is telling someone they’re close to all about how insufferable you are.
 Wouldn’t you feel devastated and betrayed?
 Yes?
-Well, you have your answer on why this seemingly harmless action is among forms of cheating in a relationship.
+Well, you have your answer on why this seemingly harmless action is one of the types of cheating in a relationship.

 Related Reading: 18 Complications Of Having An Affair With A Married Man